thesuhas/Dijkstra-in-C/README.md

 # Dijkstra-in-C

-Dijkstra is used to solve a **Single-Destination Shortest Path** problem to get the shortest path from all vertices in a graph to a given vertex.
+Dijkstra's Algorithm is used here to solve a **Single-Destination Shortest Path** problem to get the shortest path from all vertices in a graph to a given vertex.<br>
+Done as part of the Design and Analysis of Algorithms Course (UE19CS251) at PES University, Bangalore.

 ## Input Format